Using different insights tools to build understanding of the opportunities for an agency to create value for a client

 - A summary of what the discovery phase told us (e.g. X % of existing customers think this, the key personas are W and Y, recommended search term are A, B and C, etc.).

 - The key insight/s, written in plain English, that set the direction of the subsequent specialist briefs (e.g. content, UX, functionality.

-The agency will then seek feedback from client, which is then incorporated into detailed briefs (as appropriate) for creative development, content marketing, website UX and functionality etc.
+The agency will then seek feedback from the client, which is then incorporated into detailed briefs (as appropriate) for creative development, content marketing, website UX and functionality, etc.

 So, that's how I see it.
 I’m interested to hear of how you vary the discovery process or insight sources compared to this audit?